Medical Certificate for a Ticket Insurance or Event Refund Claim

 Your Consumer Rights for Ticket Refunds

 Beyond insurance, UK consumer law provides some protections for ticket purchasers.
-The Consumer Rights Act 2015 requires goods and services to be of satisfactory quality, but event tickets are typically sold subject to the organiser’s terms and conditions, which usually exclude refunds for personal reasons.
+The Consumer Rights Act 2015 provides consumer protections, but these are strongest when the event is cancelled, moved, or rescheduled by the organiser.
+Event tickets are typically sold subject to the organiser's terms and conditions, which usually exclude refunds for personal illness or other personal reasons.

 If you paid by credit card and the total transaction was over £100, Section 75 of the Consumer Credit Act 1974 makes your card issuer jointly liable with the retailer if the goods or services are not delivered.
 For debit card payments, a chargeback request through your bank may be available in limited circumstances.